 The biggest difference between a secured and an unsecured credit card is that secured cards typically require a security deposit from the cardholder, which functions as cash collateral against you defaulting on your payments.

-Secured credit cards are especially useful for consumers with poor or little to no credit history who are typically declined for unsecured credit cards.
+Secured credit cards are especially useful for consumers with credit that needs work or little to no credit history who are typically declined for unsecured credit cards.
 A secured card can almost guarantee approval by the lending institution because, in effect, you are the one taking on the financial risk through your security deposit.